diacode/diacode-website/source/blog/2016-07-15-building-a-simple-chat-using-phoenix-framework-presence-and-react.markdown

 }
 ```

-When we enter a room Phoenix application renders `room/show.html.eex` template
+When we enter a room, Phoenix application renders `room/show.html.eex` template
 which is just a wrapper for our `<Conversation/>` React component.
 Inside it we
 have two inner components `<VideoCall/>` and `<Chat/>`.
 Obviously the latter is
-the one we are going to talk from now on.
+the one we are going to discuss from now on.

 ### The chat component